morrownr/USB-WiFi/README.md

 - produces a lot of heat, adapter needs a lot of vent holes
 - expensive

 Recommendation: Do not buy adapters based on this chipset.
 You will be disappointed.
-You will likely be happier in the long run with an adapter that uses the mt7612u chipset.

 -----